benchristel/tdd-workshop/README.md

 ## What's included

 - how to isolate test subjects for unit testing
-- the differences between unit, integration, and integrated tests
+- the spectrum of unit, integration, and integrated testing
-- a discussion of what can't easily be tested (e.g. memory usage, in many languages)
+- a discussion of the limitations of TDD
+  (Dijkstra quote about testing being unable to demonstrate the absence of bugs) and what can't easily be tested (e.g. memory usage, in many languages)
 - a discussion of myths about TDD
 - dependency injection and dependency inversion
-- how to use the Factory pattern in the context of dependency injection
 - how to architect a program for testability
+- using TDD to reveal edge cases that are missing from user stories

 ## What's not included